docker-flow/docker-flow-proxy/README.md

 The environment variable *CONSUL_ADDRESS* is mandatory.

-Once the proxy is running, you can deploy your services.
+Now you can deploy your services.
 Once a new service is running and its information is stored in Consul, run the `docker exec` command against the already running container.

 ```bash
 docker exec docker-flow-proxy \